DoctorKhan/The-Human-Experiment-Book/src/20_part_liberation/03_part_intro.md

-# Part 4: The Liberation — Reclaiming Our Birthright
+# Part 4: Book IV: The Book of Whispers & Parables — The Awakening

-*The investigation is complete.
-The mystery has been solved.
-Humanity is not a random accident of evolution, but the product of an ancient experiment that was hijacked by trauma and control.
-We now understand both the systems that have shaped us and the technologies that can free us.
-The question is no longer what happened to us, but what we will choose to do about it.*
+Yet the original song was never truly lost.
+It was carried in secret bloodlines and whispered in hidden traditions.
+This is the book of the keepers of the flame, and of the great parables that contain the keys to our integration and healing.
+These are the teachings for the path home.